CooperPrice27/Coopers_Portfolio/README.md

     - Promiximity to roads
     - Vegetation class and bulk density
     - Slope and ascept

-Assigning a risk factor from 1-5 based on the fire risk variables, and performing a raster sum on all the previous layers to get a finaly risk talley for each cell in the tessellation
+Ultimately, assigning a risk factor from 1-5 based on the fire risk variables, and performing a raster sum on all the previous layers to get a finaly risk talley for each cell in the tessellation

 Continued by adding on a lego style in ArcGIS Pro, using ESRI's remixer and I then continued to refine the symbology in Adobe Illustrator:
 - Polishing the lego typeface and adding the labels